hyeny99/Graph-SLAM/README.md

 If you are on Linux, you can install it by typing "pip install scikit-learn" on a command terminal.

 ## Start the simulation
-Please launch gazebo.launch in bachelors_thesis folder.
+Please launch gazebo.launch in autonomous_navigation folder.
 When Rviz and Gazebo pop up on the screen and start working, add map, pointArray and path on Rviz. <br>
 Open up another command terminal and run graph_slam.py.
 Set a right topic for each map, pointARray and path on Rviz.